 For example, if you are thinking about a mortgage refinance which will save you $100 a month and has $1,500 in closing costs, it will take you 15 months to “break even” and begin to save money.
 This is the reason real estate professionals often recommend you do not refinance your mortgage when you are planning to sell your house soon.
 That’s because the savings from a refinance might be minimal if you only live in the house a short time before you sell.
 You can use our mortgage refinance calculator to help you estimate your potential savings.

 Also look at the total amount of money you might pay in interest.
 By refinancing, the total finance charges you pay may be higher over the life of the loan.
 This may happen when you extend the term of your loan.
 For example, if you have 20 years left on your mortgage, and you refinance your home with a new 30 year mortgage, you pay more money in interest charges even if you lower your interest rate.

 If you are a current Freedom Mortgage customer, we can often refinance your home to a lower rate while keeping your loan term the same.
 Ask us if we can do this for you!

 There are other important steps to take when you want to refinance your mortgage.
 These steps include:

-Checking your credit score and finances
+- Checking your credit score and finances

-Estimating your home’s value
+- Estimating your home’s value

-For example if a home is worth $200,000 and a borrower would like to refinance that home with a $150,000 mortgage, then the loan-to-value ratio is 75%.
+For example if your home is worth $200,000 and you would like to refinance it with a $150,000 mortgage, then the loan-to-value ratio is 75%.
 (Calculation: $150,000 ÷ $200,000 = 0.75 or 75%.)

 What our customers say about refinancing their home loans